 Learn more - Opportunity to learn about inclusion and special educational needs, such as autism spectrum conditions.

-“Having the broad overview on the educational studies course helped me to think is teaching something I want to do?
+“Having the broad overview on the education studies course helped me to think is teaching something I want to do?
 You might want to teach in a classroom, but it gives you the knowledge of what else is going to come with that.
-So if teaching isn't something that you want to do later on, you can go into many other career pathways from doing educational studies.”
-Amie Gordon - BA (hons) Educational Studies graduate, PGCE current student.
+So if teaching isn't something that you want to do later on, you can go into many other career pathways from doing education studies.”
+Amie Gordon - BA (hons) Education Studies graduate, PGCE current student.

 “Education Studies gives you a behind-the-scenes view of a teacher.
 What's going on in the government and local authorities and how their say is affecting teaching today; who gets to decide what’s really important.
 If you go into teaching after this course you know who's involved in making the big ideas and trends.
 Doing this degree really helps you to see the bigger picture of teaching before you're actually doing it.”

-Sabeeka Majid - BA (hons) Educational Studies graduate, PGCE current student.
+Sabeeka Majid - BA (hons) Education Studies graduate, PGCE current student.

 As a graduate, you could develop your career across the education sector.
 You might work in prison education or museum and gallery education.
 You could also pursue a career in related areas such as education publishing or the local government.
 Or perhaps you’ll continue on to postgraduate study.